 - I declare that, to the best of my knowledge, the information I have given is correct and that I know of no reasons, on grounds of mental or physical health, why I should not be able to discharge the responsibilities required by the post in question. - I understand that the School is legally required to verify my medical fitness for the role, that my employment with the School is therefore conditional upon the verification of my medical fitness and that I may be required to attend a medical examination. - I understand that failure to disclose relevant information or giving false information may result in termination of my employment of the withdrawal of an offer of employment. - I consent to the School retaining this medical form and any other information about my medical fitness on my confidential personnel file for the duration of my employment.
 I understand and agree that the School may use any medical information about me to help discharge its obligations towards me as my employer as and when it is necessary, or reasonable, to do so.
-I further understand and agree that the School may confidentially retain any medical information about me for a period of six months after my employment terminates, following which it will be securely destroyed.
+I further understand and agree that the School may confidentially retain any medical information about me for a period of six months after my employment terminates, following which it will be securely destroyed. - I hereby give my consent to St Philip's School processing the data supplied above.

 Signature

 Date

 To be completed by the School in consultation with the School doctor as needed:

 Fit for employment specified:

 Detail of any adjustments to be considered:

 Name:

 Signature:

 Date: